tuffy/python-audio-tools/docs/programming/source/audiotools_cue.rst

    Each index is a tuple of CD sectors corresponding to a track's offset on disk.

-.. method:: Cuesheet.pcm_lengths(total_length)
+.. method:: Cuesheet.pcm_lengths(total_length, sample_rate)

-   Takes the total length of the entire CD in PCM frames.
+   Takes the total length of the entire CD, in PCM frames, and the sample rate of the stream, in Hz.
    Returns a list of PCM frame lengths for all audio tracks within the cuesheet.
    This list of lengths can be used to split a single CD image